urcsc174/course-documentation/project4-data-entry-application/instructions.md

 Be advised, the roles will involve the following responsibilities:

 - The **Information Architect** will need to figure out how and where to include the new data-entry web page, and exactly what content is needed to explain it (headings, prompts, labels ...everything to explain what the user needs to know); the IA will also need to code the HTML form on the new data-entry web-page (although the Technician is tasked to make it valid and make it work).
+The HTML form will need to allow the user to create, view (read) update,  and delete records (CRUD)

 - The **Visual Designer** must take direction from the IA and apply styles to the new data-entry web page using a CSS Framework of their choice, *plus* custom styles to make the new web page look like it belongs to the website from a stylistic standpoint.
 Also, since the existing student index page (the F-pattern) will be altered, the Visual Designer must make sure it still looks like it did originally in Project 3.

 - The **Technician** will be working from both a front-end and back-end perspective to create a database and table on the class web server to hold the student index information, and then install the PHP scripts to...

-  - **Input to the database:** the new data-entry webpage (designed by the IA and styled by the Visual Designer) will take the web form and populate the database table on the server with the entered data
+  - **Input to the database:** the new data-entry webpage (designed by the IA and styled by the Visual Designer) will take the web form and populate the database table on the server with the entered data; the web form will allow the user to all four CRUD functions
   - **Display content from the database:** the existing student index page (the F-pattern) will pull content from the class web server and display it in an F-pattern

   Also, the technician is responsible for installing the finished website on the class web server, and the technical quality of the entire website.